 This course explores the biblical foundations of the Church, and subsequent theological developments, regarding how the Church exercises its redemptive role in the world, and the variety of models for its institutional structures and its missionary activity.
 Special attention is given to issues challenging the Church today-the role of the Magisterium, secularism, atheism, ecumenism, and the Church's role and relation to other religions in a religiously pluralist context.
-Prerequisite: THM 121.
+Prerequisite: THM 133.
 Spring, odd-numbered years.

-THM 345 SYNOPTIC GOSPELS 3 Credit Hours
+THM 345 SYNOPTIC GOSPELS

 This course describes the Synoptic Problem regarding the interrelationship among the Gospels of Matthew, Mark, and Luke-and the coherence of the Four-Source Hypothesis.
 Explores the convergences and divergences in narrative, theology, and Christology in each of the Synoptic Gospels regarding their respective portraits of Jesus Christ utilizing historical and literary critical methods, in particular redaction criticism.
 Detailed exegesis of some significant narratives and parables.
-Prerequisites: THM 121, THM 211, and THM 212.
+Prerequisites: THM 133, THM 222, and THM 223.
 Fall Semester.

-THM 359 CHRISTIAN SEXUALITY 3 Credit Hours
+THM 359 CHRISTIAN SEXUALITY

 This course will examine the Catholic Church's official teachings on the various areas of sexual morality, looking both to traditional formulations and to more recent ways of thinking about issues of sexual morality.
 The course will also consider human sexuality, marriage, and family life as paths for growth in the Christian spiritual life.
-Prerequisite: THM 121.
+Prerequisite: THM 133.
 As needed.

-THM 363 SPIRITUALITY 3 Credit Hours
+THM 363 SPIRITUALITY

 Explores the biblical, historical, and theological foundations for the practices and methods of Christian spirituality, emphasizing the teachings and traditions of the Catholic Church.
 Illumines key principles and stages in the spiritual life as a path to holiness.
 Presents various understandings and practices of prayer, meditation, contemplation, mysticism, discernment, and spiritual direction with the purpose of developing personal and communal applications to Christian life in the modern world.
-Prerequisite: THM 121.
-Spring, even-numbered years.
+Prerequisite: THM 133.
+Fall Semester.

-THM 370 MISSIOLOGY 3 Credit Hours
+THM 370 MISSIOLOGY

 Discusses the concept of missiology and describes historical and contemporary trends in mission.
 Explores important dimensions concerning the missionary activity of the Christian Church, such as culture, religion, the poor, peace, justice, reconciliation, and the integrity of creation.
 Examines the paradigm of Prophetic Dialogue as a particularly SVD mode of missionary engagement that is situationally, rather than geographically, based.
-Prerequisite: THM 121.
+Prerequisite: THM 133.
 Fall Semester.

-THM 373 PASTORAL COUNSELING 3 Credit Hours
+THM 373 PASTORAL COUNSELING

 This course is both a theoretical and practical-skills formation course for pastoral counseling with adolescents and adults.
 After presenting basic theoretical approaches to counseling most applicable in pastoral or religious settings, students develop practical active listening counseling skills (empathy, non-judgmental acceptance, establishment of appropriate boundaries, reflection, challenge, and integration of spirituality) through the viewing of counseling video demonstrations and engaging in classroom role-play.
 Both theological and psychological points of view will be examined.
 Students will work toward developing a personally relevant model of integrated pastoral counseling as a professional helper.
-Prerequisites: THM 121 and THM 273.
+Prerequisites: THM 133 and THM 273.
 As needed.